Travel guide

 Punta Cana and the Caribbean, with your own internet.

-The amount of data depends on how much you use your mobile outside of the hotel's WiFi.
-If you only look at maps, messaging, and social media occasionally, a small plan is enough; if you make video calls, upload daily reels, or work remotely, you'll need much more.
+The amount of data depends on how much you use your mobile outside the hotel's WiFi.
+If you're only going to check maps, messages, and social media occasionally, a small plan is enough; if you make video calls, upload daily reels, or work remotely, you'll need significantly more.
 As a reference, a week of light-to-medium use usually ranges from 3 to 5 GB, and two active weeks can require 10 GB or more.

 Travel profile Duration Recommended data